Hiking is one of those things that I subconsciously convince myself I do a lot more of than I actually do.

 - Always store flaxseeds (ground and whole) in the refrigerator or freezer in airtight containers.
 Use ground flaxseeds within a few months.
 Whole flaxseeds last longer because of their protective casing.

 - You might come across brown and golden flaxseeds at the grocery store.
 They have the same nutrient makeup, so either type is fine.

-- Flaxseeds don’t taste like anything, so they are versatile.
+- Flaxseeds don’t taste like anything, so they’re versatile.
 You can add a tablespoon or so to your green smoothies, sprinkle some on your oats (I’ve been well versed in this method for 30 years) or use them as a binder instead of eggs (see today’s recipe).

 - Flaxseed oil isn’t worth fucking around with because it doesn’t contain nearly as many nutrients as the seeds themselves (this is true with all oils).

-Let me check in with you before I wrap up and remind you that it’s the variety of lots of different nutrients from lots of different plant foods, working together in your body that keeps you healthy.
+Let me check in with you before I wrap up and remind you that a variety of different nutrients from different plant foods works together in your body to keep you healthy.